AbbeBlubb/node-ts/readme.md

 - TypeScript
 - Nodemon reloads on change with the TS engine
 - Express server
-- Endpoints returns Pug files
+- Endpoints returns Pug/HTML files

-Will be dockerized
+Will be dockerized, .env for secrets, husky